cesar-douady/open-lmake/doc/src/lmake_module.md

 executes `<some code>` with autodep active set as instructed.

-### `list_deps()`
+### `list_deps( dir='/' , regexpr='.*' )`

 Returns a `tuple` of currently accessed deps.

+Only deps lying in the `dir` directory are listed, an only if the reported file (as explained below) matches `regexpr`.

-If the cwd lies inside the repo, listed files are relative to it, else they are absolute.
+If the cwd lies outside the repo, listed files are absolute.
+Else they are relative unless a dep is in an absolute source dir.

+The order of the listed deps is the chronological order.

 ### `list_targets()`

 Returns a `tuple` of currently generated targets.

+Only targets lying in the `dir` directory are listed, an only if the reported file (as explained below) matches `regexpr`.

-If the cwd lies inside the repo, listed files are relative to it, else they are absolute.
+If the cwd lies outside the repo, listed files are absolute.
+Else they are relative.

+The order of the listed targets is the chronological order.

 ### `encode( file , ctx , val , min_length=1 )`